Al Sadu: Al Sadu in the United Arab Emirates

 Al Sadu in the United Arab Emirates is a traditional form of weaving practised by Bedouin women in rural communities.
-Traditionally men shear goats and camels, and the wool is cleaned and prepared by the women.
+It is a practice that they use to fulfil the basic needs of their community.
+The raw materials used to make Al Sadu consists of camel fur, goat hair, and sheep wool.
+These furs and wool are sheared and cleaned to be prepared by the women.
 The yarn is spun on a drop spindle, then dyed using local plant extracts (such as henna or saffron), and then woven on a floor loom using a warp-faced plain weave.
 The traditional colours are black, white, brown, beige and red, with distinctive patterns in the form of narrow bands of geometric designs.
 The result is colourful products: clothing, camel and horse decorations, Bedouin tents, majlis floor pillows, carpets and mats.
 Traditionally, women gather in small groups to spin and weave, exchanging family news and occasionally chanting and reciting poetry.
 Such gatherings are also the means of transmitting the tradition: girls learn by watching, and are gradually given tasks to do, such as sorting the wool, before learning the more intricate skills involved.

 In 2011 at the Sixth Session of the UNESCO Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, Al Sadu in the United Arab Emirates was inscribed on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding.

+Al Sadu weaving is not just a practice to create and design things.
+It is also used as a social gathering and a way to bring together communities and gather around and enjoy each others company.
+These gatherings make Al Sadu a symbolical and meaningful element that is placed in every household and moves to each generation as they learn new ways to pattern make and use it in majlis areas or living room areas where social gatherings take place.